daleonpz/vault/Categorization.md

 But what if there a solid, that had always the same shape and color, starts coming in another shape or color... that can spark unexpected consumer behaviour.

+Thus research your market before commiting to a long term exclusivity contract

 Ref: Different: Escaping the Competitive Herd by Youngme Moon.
 Chapter 6

 #strategy/competitiveadvantage #marketing/innovation #entrepreneur/innovation #leadership/customerrelationship #marketing/customervalue #marketing/competitiveadvantag